107–109 Bathurst Street, Sydney: Heritage listing

 The former Bank building demonstrates a high degree of aesthetic excellence, demonstrated by its restrained Commercial Romanesque Revival style, massing, materials, ornamentation, and detailing with connotations of institutional vigour, strength and robustness.
 The 1895 building displays a strong civic presence through its form, scale and prominent location, contributing to the setting of St Andrews Cathedral and Sydney Square.
 The Bank of NSW's purchase of the site a decade after the completion of the imposing St Andrew's Cathedral, and the construction of a new bank building was intended as a symbolic contribution to Sydney's civic space, and as a highly visible contribution to the national wealth.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The former Bank building is strongly associated with the commercial and maritime trading community of Sydney particularly that around Darling Harbour and the extension of commercial activities to the southern part of the city in the later 19th century.
 The Bank of NSW had strong associations with the Church of England as indicated by the provision of subsidised rental accommodation at the Branch in the 1960s/1970s.
 The item has nostalgic associations with the cinema-going community in Sydney since 1981 as Pancakes at the Movies, and as part of the development of the George Street cinema and entertainment area in the 1980s.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The loss of the rear curtilage of the former Bank building following the demolition of the Regent Theatre and the full excavation of the site, has removed any archaeological potential to provide additional understanding of the local area.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The former Bank building has rare significance as an prominent and externally intact 19th century bank building in Sydney's CBD, balancing the similarly-styled Commercial Romanesque Revival Queen Victoria Markets building at the northern end of Sydney Square.
-The 19th century civic ensemble of the town Hall, St Andrew's Cathedral, the QVB and the former Bank building has survived and remained unaltered throughout the redevelopment booms of the later 20th century.
+The former Bank building has rare significance as a prominent and externally intact 19th century bank building in Sydney's CBD, balancing the similarly styled Commercial Romanesque Revival Queen Victoria Markets building at the northern end of Sydney Square.
+The 19th century civic ensemble of the Town Hall, St Andrew's Cathedral, the QVB and the former Bank building has survived and remained unaltered throughout the redevelopment booms of the later 20th century.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.